01 of 11

 It’s your first home-away-from-home, and you want to make it your own, but strict rules regarding the use of paint or even tacks and other hardware can make the otherwise exciting prospect of decorating your new space feel like something of a bust.

 Looking for a way to project some life and creativity onto those drab dorm walls?
 You’ve come to the right place!
-Get inspired with these clever, dorm-friendly decorating solutions.Continue to 2 of 11 below.
+Get inspired by these clever, dorm-friendly decorating solutions.Continue to 2 of 11 below.

 02 of 11